rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-015/index.md

 ### [physme]

 [Physme] is not your typical physics engine.
 It doesn't exactly simulate real world physics and it never will.
-Instead it has only two goals:
+Instead, it has only two goals:

 - To provide satisfying real-time dynamics for 2D and 3D games.
 - To have a simple to use API.